 I no longer qualify for the Disabled Veterans' Exemption.

-A. I sold the property on (date): If sale is unrecorded, enter name of purchaser:

-- B. I am still the owner of the property but it is no longer my primary place of residence as of (date): Please provide your current mailing address: - 2.
-I received the exemption as the surviving spouse of a deceased disabled veteran and I remarried on (date): (please attach a copy of the marriage certificate) - 3.
-My disability or disability compensation was changed to less than 100 percent on (date): (please attach supporting documentation from the United States Department of Veterans Affairs) - 4.
-I am no longer blind; visual acuity in both eyes was not rated at 5/200 or less, or have a concentric contraction of 5 degrees or less on (date): (please attach supporting documentation from the United States Department of Veterans Affairs) - 5.
-I have no longer lost the use of two limbs; use was restored on (date): (please attach supporting documentation from the United States Department of Veterans Affairs) - 6.
+Signature Date Daytime Telephone Number () Social Security Number: - - REASON AND DATE OF DISQUALIFICATION (It is extremely important that you enter the date that you became ineligible.)
+1. The property is no longer my principal place of residence because: A. I sold the property on (date): If sale is unrecorded, enter name of purchaser: B. I am still the owner of the property but it is no longer my primary place of residence as of (date): Please provide your current mailing address: 2.
+I received the exemption as the surviving spouse of a deceased disabled veteran and I remarried on (date): (please attach a copy of the marriage certificate) 3.
+My disability or disability compensation was changed to less than 100 percent on (date): (please attach supporting documentation from the United States Department of Veterans Affairs) 4.
+I am no longer blind; visual acuity in both eyes was not rated at 5/200 or less, or have a concentric contraction of 5 degrees or less on (date): (please attach supporting documentation from the United States Department of Veterans Affairs) 5.
+I have no longer lost the use of two limbs; use was restored on (date): (please attach supporting documentation from the United States Department of Veterans Affairs) 6.
 Following the death of the claimant, the property is no longer eligible for the Disabled Veterans' Exemption.

-A. Name of deceased veteran or deceased unmarried surviving spouse:

-- B. Date of death: Please attach a copy of the Death Certificate.

-- C. Name of person reporting change:

-- D. Relationship to disabled veteran or unmarried surviving spouse:

-- E. Daytime telephone number: ()
+A. Name of deceased veteran or deceased unmarried surviving spouse: B. Date of death: Please attach a copy of the Death Certificate.
+C. Name of person reporting change: D. Relationship to disabled veteran or unmarried surviving spouse: E. Daytime telephone number: () F. Signature

-- F. Signature

-If you change your principal place of residence on or after January 1, 2020, and the new resident of the property is not eligible for the exemption, the exemption shall cease to apply to that property on the date of the sale or transfer.
+If you change your principal place of residence on or after January 1, 2024, and the new resident of the property is not eligible for the exemption, the exemption shall cease to apply to that property on the date of the sale or transfer.
 An exemption will not be allowed on your new residence until you qualify and file a claim with the Assessor or within 30 days of the date of notice of supplemental assessment.
 In the case where a supplemental notice was not mailed or not required, you must file a claim the later of: